tedgrubbs/YOLO_v1_Object_Detection/README.md

-# Object_Detection_Because_Why_Not
+# YOLO v1 object detection
-My attempt at implementing YOLOv1 from scratch using just Pytorch and numpy.
-I have implemented the loss function from scratch which has been the hardest part.
+The YOLO v1 algorithm for object detection is elegant in its simplicity and speed.
+I decided that it would be educational to implement it as a first try into object detection.
+Implementing the loss function from scratch has been the hardest part.

 Network is easily configurable but more options are needed to make things more customizable.